On This Page

 How to Join

-- Select the International Learning Community as your top choice when you submit your hall preferences in My UW Housing
+- Rank the International Learning Community first when you submit your hall preferences in My UW Housing.

 What is awesome about living in the ILC is that I get to meet so many students interested in other languages and cultures.
 No matter what our differences are, I can always be certain that we can relate on that aspect.